 The Community of Practice creates Leaders of Teaching and Learning within and across schools who share and critically interrogate their practice in a collaborative way and are supported and empowered to model best practice in their own schools and across others.

 The commitment by the Ugandan Government to promote ‘active learning’ and ‘child centred learning’ in its schools is welcomed.
 It sums up an approach to teaching which involves moving away from the more traditional teacher-centred classroom to a participatory approach between teacher and pupils.
 Such an approach, it is hoped, will improve pupil motivation in all sectors, from nursery through to primary and onto secondary.

-The ‘Community of Practice’ is seen as an initial three year ‘pilot’ programme to kickstart this initiative, and to provide an exemplar model of ways in which a community of schools could work collaboratively to achieve improvements in the areas set out below:
+The ‘Community of Practice’, which has now reached its conclusion, was seen as an initial three year ‘pilot’ programme to kickstart this initiative, and to provide an exemplar model of ways in which a community of schools could work collaboratively to achieve improvements in the areas set out below:

 • The development of a more child centred curriculum with active teaching and learning approaches which would make learning more relevant and enjoyable.

 • The development of improved approaches to behaviour management and the elimination of corporal and harsh punishments which would improve teacher pupil relationships and student motivation.

 • The development of improved school and classroom environments which would make the classroom and school environment places where children feel welcomed, safe and attended to.

 The Feilden Foundation committed to a three-year funded programme in Kabale in south west Uganda.
 It has based its approach and investment on two key ideas of a ‘Community of Practice’ where teachers acting as ‘Leaders of Teaching and Learning’ work together within and across their schools to transform their school practice.

 The project has had a very positive impact over the last three years which have been reported in the Evaluation Conference Report.